 He had denied such a relationship despite having accepted the loan from Geerkens' wife Edith to buy a home.
 He made no mention of that arrangement.

 The couple are longtime friends of Wulff and extended the loan to him at four-percent interest -- one point lower than the usual bank mortgage rate.

 "I recognise that a false impression could be created here.
 I regret that," Wulff said in a statement Thursday.

 "It would have been better if I had mentioned the private contract with Mrs Geerkens beyond the specific questions of the Lower Saxony deputies, as I had and have nothing to hide."

-The president, who had on Tuesday issued a statement denying any wrongdoing, said he would now make all the documents related to the loan available to reporters.
+The president, who had on Tuesday issued a statement denying any wrongdoing in connection with his statement to lawmakers, said he would now make all the documents related to the loan available to reporters.

 © 2011 AFP